selinajcheng/Research/dualrep/progress.md

 - [ ] [Computer science series](https://www.3blue1brown.com/topics/computer-science)

 ## Task Archive and Progress (shelved by dates done; reverse-chronological)
+### done before 2025-10-06 (Monday)
+- [X] Write research statement
+- [X] Write CV
+- [X] Send to Anne

+### 2025-09-30 (Tuesday)
+- [X] Make figures for new results
+- [X] Create a Vercel app for LIL lab and family to try out the task and give us an informal human baseline
+    - We'll get Yoav, Zoe, Anne, Yair, Nathan, Giovanni, YiLun, 4 family, and maybe Nico, Eduardo, Fardin, Aravah, and Sadi
+    - And we'll send it to Eunice
+    - [X] Copy to new repo
+         - [X] Delete .git file
+         - [X] Copy to `dual-rep-app` repo and push
+    - [X] Front-end
+        - [X] Fix scores page
+        - [X] User name
+        - [X] Agreement page before starting questions
+        - [X] Get rid of "previous" button
+        - [X] Add instruction at the top to press the number keys to select an answer
+        - [X] Fix selecting `11`
+        - [X] Show the question only once on the scores page (at the top before all incorrect answers)
+        - [X] Add ability to enlarge images
+    - [X] Check wireframe to ensure nothing big's missing
+    - [X] Back-end
+        - [X] Record answers
+        - [X] Record (reaction) time
+        - [ ] Save a `.json` file per user (for ourselves)
+            - Reaction time for each question
+            - Correct boolean value for each question
+            - Average time per question
+            - Total Correct
+        - [ ] Automatic evaluation to a saved `.csv` file of results per user
+        - [X] Deploy the app online so we can test it
+        - [X] Test that selections are well-recorded
+        - [ ] Using `.csv`, create an interactive (can hover) bar graph using some sort of library
+            - [ ] Display bar graph
+        - [ ] Display average reaction time

 ### 2025-09-24 (Wednesday)
 - [X] Ask Anne about the "baseline" Yoav was referring to
     - The random baseline gives you: